 Draper — A store that sold fabrics.

-Drawing room – A formal room for receiving visitors, and the chamber to which the ladies would withdraw to have tea after dinner while the men stayed at the table socializing or retired to the game room.
+Drawing Room — More properly the “withdrawing room.”
+A formal room for receiving visitors, and the chamber to which the ladies would withdraw to have tea after dinner while the men stayed at the table socializing or retired to the game room.
 Also the Parlor or Salon.

 East India Company — A powerful trading company chartered in 1600 that took over the job of running India for the British Empire.
 Since working for this corporate monolith could be highly lucrative, it was a good, respectable career option for younger sons, but who got the good jobs was subject to your social or family connections—it all depended on who you knew.
 Those who made fortunes in India were referred to as Nabobs.
 The merchant ships that carried cargo and passengers back and forth between England and India were called East Indiamen.
 The Company had docks and warehouses in London on the Thames.